 Esklets are a series of becks that join up down in the valley close to Castleton.
 The walk starts at Castleton Moor station and passes through or near eight of the villages along the Esk Valley Railway line: Castleton Moor; Danby; Lealholm; Glaisdale; Egton; Grosmont; Sleights and Ruswarp.
 Follow these links to find out more about the villages, train times and travel connections.

 The excellent booklet Esk Valley Walk, A Regional Route, includes Ordnance Survey mapping.
 It also breaks the walk down into sections for those walkers who wish to take a less strenuous meander through the valley.
-The Esk Valley Walk booklet can be purchased at tourist information centres or online from the North York Moors National Park Authority.
+The Esk Valley Walk booklet can be purchased at tourist information centres.

 North York Moor CAM offers an inspiring photographic record of the walk: